ory/hydra/UPGRADE.md

 Do you want the latest features and patches without work and hassle?
 Are you looking for a reliable, scalable, and secure deployment with zero effort?
 We can run it for you!
 If you're interested, [contact us now](mailto:hi@ory.sh)!

+## 1.0.0-rc.4

+This patch requires you to run SQL migrations.
+No other important changes have been made.

 ## 1.0.0-rc.1